GluuFederation/docs-gg-prod/docs/source/tutorials/oauth-auth-pep-tutorial.md

 ![oauth-demo3.png](../img/oauth-demo3.png)

-- Click on `Add Plugin` button at end of the page.
+- Click on the `Add Plugin` button at end of the page.

 ### Add Consumer with OP Client

-OP Client is used to correlate an access token with a Kong consumer.
-You must create a OP client before you can register it here as a way to identify a consumer.
+OP Client is used to correlating an access token with a Kong consumer.
+You must create an OP client before you can register it here as a way to identify a consumer.

 Follow these steps to make a **new OP Client** and **consumer** using GG UI: